erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 ## Step 1.5: Encode trace as a polynomial

-We have spent a lot of time learning how to commit to polynomials, so let’s get them to work!
+We have spent a lot of time learning how to commit to polynomials, so let's get them to work!
 First, some definitions:

 - $|C|$ is the circuit size, equal to number gates in the circuit.
 - $|I| = |I_x| + |I_w|$ is the number of inputs to the circuit, which is the number of public inputs and the secret inputs combined.